GoogleChrome/kino/src/api/html/03-using-webvtt.md

 The first line of the subtitles.
 ```

-See how the caption placement is defined by adding settings after the time interval definitions?
+See how the caption placement is defined by adding settings after the time interval definitions.
 Another handy feature is the ability to style individual cues using CSS.
-Perhaps you want to use yellow text color and a semitransparent background for all captions.
+Perhaps you want to use a yellow text color, and a semi-transparent background for all captions.

 ```
 <style>